raysan5/raylib/projects/Zig/README.md

 zig build run -Dtarget=wasm32-emscripten
 ```

-And to make a relase build we do:
+And to make a release build we do:

 ```sh
 zig build -Dtarget=wasm32-emscripten -Doptimize=ReleaseFast